stevenroose/covenants.info/content/use-cases/statechains.md

 ## Technical Requirements

-Covenants are needed to operate this system at maximum scalability and reliability, for the current owner of a _statecoin_ to be able to redeem his UTXO without cooperation from the SE, it must receive, at the time of the transfer, a presigned _"backup" withdraw transaction_ that spents the locked UTXO to a Bitcoin address under his control.
+A kind of APO-like functionality to operate this system at maximum scalability and reliability, for the current owner of a _statecoin_ to be able to redeem his UTXO without cooperation from the SE, it must receive, at the time of the transfer, a presigned _"backup" withdraw transaction_ that spents the locked UTXO to a Bitcoin address under his control.

-To prevent previous owners from using their old _backup transactions_ to steal the UTXO, a mechanism like the one used in [Eltoo](/proposals/eltoo) is employed, such that if an previous owner tries to steal the current owner can always overwrite his efforts and claim the funds.
+To prevent previous owners from using their old _backup transactions_ to steal the UTXO, a mechanism like the one used in [Eltoo](/proposals/eltoo) is employed, such that if a previous owner tries to steal the current owner can always overwrite the steal transaction and claim the funds.

 [Mercury Layer][mercury] implements a degraded variant of Statechains that works today, creating _backup transactions_ that start with a huge `nLockTime` and decrease these with each transfer.
 This has two drawbacks that don't exist in the full system with covenants:

-  a.
-Backup withdrawals may take a long time, which is bad when an immediate withdraw is needed;
+  1. Backup withdrawals may take a long time, which is bad when an immediate withdraw is needed;
-  b.
-Some users are forced to fall to the chain and pay unnecessary fees at seemingly random times, which may make them value _statecoins_ that are about to expire less than _statecoins_ that will expire long in the future.
+  2. Some users are forced to fall to the chain and pay unnecessary fees at seemingly random times, which may make them value _statecoins_ that are about to expire less than _statecoins_ that will expire long in the future.